klromans557/Metric-Generation-and-Analysis-Suite/README.md

 - Changed the Kurtosis and Skewness to, `Sc_Kurtosis` & `Sc_Skewness`, which are scaled versions that have the correct "units" as the data

 #### Fixed:
 - ¡HUGE!
-Metric redundencies were curtailed through correlation analysis, and a minimum set of metrics was chosen through optimization
+Metric redundancies were curtailed through correlation analysis, and a minimum set of metrics was chosen through optimization
 - ¡HUGE!
 All metrics have been scaled and standardized to ensure that they have the same "units" as each other and the data
 - ¡HUGE!
 GAS/MGAS calculations fixed to better capture the notion/maxim that, 'more overall low-valued data, the better the distribution'
-- Fixed some GUI options not giving the appropriate warning when the user puts in inappropriate values;'Number of Processes' & 'Models to Compare'
+- Fixed some GUI options not giving the appropriate warning when the user puts in inappropriate values; 'Number of Processes' & 'Models to Compare'
 - Fixed hyphen in GUI start message that was "too dang close"

 ### [2.0] - 2024/07/26